kevd-design/goals/goals.md

 **Top 3 Goals:**
 - Define short-term and medium-term goals for Q2–Q3.
 - Map current project (web app) milestones to weekly objectives.
-- Review Inclusable business plan and 3Sixty Scope of Work.
+- Review secret startup documents.
 - Prepare to add new components by reviewing accessible image pattern for DRYness.
 - Begin work on "Project" component (see visual reference).